abdrahmansoltan/Learning-Notes/Vue/4-Testing-Vue.md

 ---

-## find() vs get()

-> Try to use **attributes** when finding elements/components instead of (element-selector or class/id )
-> EX: `.find(["data-test=navbar"])`

----

 ## Stubs and Shallow-Mount

+### Stub

-**Stub** is where you replace an existing implementation of a custom component with a dummy component that doesn't do anything at all, which can simplify an otherwise complex test.
+**Stub**: is a **replacement to an existing implementation of a custom component** with a dummy component that doesn't do anything at all, which can simplify an otherwise complex test.

-It's a replacement or stand-in for a real component, we can use it to simplify tests by focusing on the component under test
+- We can use it to simplify tests by focusing on the component under test.

-- A common example is when you would like to test something in a component that appears very high in the component hierarchy.
+- A common examples is when you:
+  - would like to test something in a component that appears very high in the component hierarchy -> **component with a lot of nested children**.
+  - the component you are testing uses a **global component**

 ```js
 test("stubs component with custom template", () => {